EasonLiao/CudaTree/README.md

 In addition to memory requirement, there are several other limitations hard-coded into CudaTree:

 * The maximum number of features allowed is 65,536.
-* The maximum number of categories allowed is 2000 (CudaTree performs best when the number of categories is <=100).
+* The maximum number of categories allowed is 5000(CudaTree performs best when the number of categories is <=100).
 * Your NVIDIA GPU must have compute capability >= 1.3.
 * Currently, the only splitting criterion is GINI impurity, which means CudaTree can't yet do regression (splitting by variance for continuous outputs is planned)